 - Staff ensure that cords or chains are stowed out of reach so that children are not at risk of strangulation. - Wherever possible, we have used safety devices such as cord cleats, cord/chain tidies and chain break connectors.
-Where loops cannot be stowed away safely they have been cut to ensure that the loop is removed. - Staff are instructed to always reposition nearby furniture (e.g. chairs) to ensure they cannot be used to access looped cords, or where people can become accidently entangled. - We have introduced a regular checking regime for all blinds which have looped cords or chains to ensure that they remain in a safe condition.
-Staff inspect these in their own classrooms/areas and report any faults in line with our Defect Reporting Procedures so that remedial action can be taken. - Where new furniture is introduced, or decoration and room layouts have changed we ensure that the risk assessment is reviewed and updated as appropriate. - When new blinds are ordered, we will select blinds which do not contain cords or have concealed cords.
+Where loops cannot be stowed away safely they have been cut to ensure that the loop is removed. - We have introduced a regular checking regime for all blinds which have looped cords or chains to ensure that they remain in a safe condition.
+Staff inspect these in their own classrooms/areas and report any faults in line with our Defect Reporting Procedures so that remedial action can be taken. - Where new furniture is introduced, or decoration and room layouts have changed we ensure that the risk assessment is reviewed and updated as appropriate.